Photo credit: CARE/Victoria Love

-Banking on Change projects operate in Egypt, Ghana, India, Indonesia.
-Kenya, Mozambique, Peru, Tanzania, Uganda, Vietnam and Zambia.
-Visit the links on this page to find out more about our Citizenship programmes in these countries.
+The partnership will run in 7 of the original eleven partnership countries: Egypt, Ghana, India, Kenya, Tanzania, Uganda and Zambia.
+Visit the links on this page to find out more about Community Investment in these countries.

 Banking on Change: breaking barriers to financial inclusion

 A new Banking on Change report examines the barriers to financial inclusion in developing countries.